Lucas-But/Portable-environmental-data-logger-with-timestamping/README.md

   - DHT12 --> for temperature and humidity
   - MPL3115A2 --> for pressure
   - RTC/DS3231 --> to know what time it is
- # " - microSD card reader module --> to store the data measured.
-Aftewards to have the possibility to export that data." #
+  " - microSD card reader module --> to store the data measured.
+Aftewards to have the possibility to export that data."
+(IGUAL NO ES NECESARIO)
   - ESP32 --> to process all this data and do the following steps.

 https://github.com/mcauser/micropython-dht12/tree/master